I didn’t know what to expect

 Weight

-Partway through Newfoundland I found a truck scale that was open and able to weigh my bike and gear.
+Partway through Newfoundland, I found a truck scale that was open and able to weigh my bike and gear.
 It all came to 185 lbs.
 That is a lot of weight!
-Rewind to the day my parents dropped me off at the Newfoundland ferry in North Sydney Nova Scotia and my bike and gear was so heavy I was too scared to pedal my bike at all.
+Rewind to the day my parents dropped me off at the Newfoundland ferry in North Sydney, Nova Scotia, and my bike and gear were so heavy I was too scared to pedal my bike at all.
 I pushed my bike through security and to my departure lane.
-I pushed my bike on the ferry and I pushed my bike off the ferry.
+I pushed my bike on the ferry,y and I pushed my bike off the ferry.

 I pushed my bike to my ferry lane in NS

-For all intent and purposes I never actually rode my bike fully loaded until the day I left the starting mark in St John’s Newfoundland.
-Twenty one days later I pedaled 98 km’s to the ferry in Port aux Basque.
+For all intents and purposes, I never actually rode my bike fully loaded until the day I left the starting mark in St John’s, Newfoundland.
+Twenty one days later, I pedaled 98 km’s to the ferry in Port aux Basque.
 And I had actually pedaled 92 km’s the day before.

 Scaled my bike out at 185 lbs at a truck scale

-You can’t image what was going through my mind in the first 10 minutes of my ride.
+You can’t imagine what was going through my mind in the first 10 minutes of my ride.

 Newfoundland